The strong link between glutathione deficiency and autoimmune disease

 Alpha-lipoic acid helps to reverse depletions in glutathione that occur as a result of stress, while the amino acid glutamine – a precursor to glutathione – can boost levels as well.

 Cordyceps, a medicinal fungus commonly used in Chinese Traditional Medicine, has been shown to protect cells by engaging the GHS enzyme cycle.

 In addition, studies have shown that an herb known as gotu kola (or Centella asiatica) can increase levels of GSH peroxidase.

 And, finally, milk thistle extract can increase GSH recycling and help to improve ratios of reduced to oxidized GSH.

 Promote glutathione recycling with natural nutrients

-You can decrease oxidative stress and boost glutathione levels by eating plentiful amounts of sulfur-containing foods such as broccoli, garlic, onions, Brussels sprouts, cauliflower and kale.
+You can decrease oxidative stress and boost glutathione levels by eating plentiful amounts of sulfur-containing foods such as organic broccoli, garlic, onions, Brussels sprouts, cauliflower and kale.